Known for its stunning beaches and wildlife, Queensland in Australia is paradise on earth, and packed full of unique things to do.

 Swim With Minke Whales

-Every June and July, cute minke whales visit the Great Barrier Reef.
+The swimming and diving in the Great Barrier Reef is a huge reason to visit.
+Every June and July, cute minke whales visit too.
 You can dive or snorkel with the incredible mammals, and there’s a chance to see them up really close.
 One tour company claims to have seen a pod of 28 whales on one expedition, so this really is an incredible opportunity!

 This post was sponsored by Flight Centre who offer plenty of holidays to Queensland.
 As always, all opinions are my own, and YES Queensland is well and truly on my bucket list!